School Information Report 2018-2019

 Some girls use assistive technology, software, audio books and I pads to support their learning (please refer to our accessibility and inclusion policies for further information.)

-Our junior school has soundboards to allow the absorption of sound and keep distortion within the classroom to a minimum and we use visual supports to aid key vocabulary, concepts and themes.
+Our Prep school has sound boards to allow the absorption of sound and keep distortion within the classroom to a minimum and we use visual supports to aid key vocabulary, concepts and themes.

-In the junior school, parents may be asked to complete some additional homework to reinforce learning at school to support an area of need e.g. multiplication skills.
+In the Prep school, parents may be asked to complete some additional homework to reinforce learning at school to support an area of need e.g. multiplication skills.

-Girls from the college can ‘book in’ for a learning support session as required.
+Girls from the Sixth Form can ‘book in’ for a learning support session as required.

 Occasionally, we can offer a reduced or flexible timetable to support a student.